eicrud/eicrud/README.md

 Under the hood, **Eicrud** uses [MikroOrm](https://mikro-orm.io/) entities guarded with [CASL](https://casl.js.org) and [class-validator](https://github.com/typestack/class-validator).

 ### Here's a quick example
-You first define your entity with validations and transforms (what the data can be) :
+You first define your entity with validations and transforms (what the data can be).

 ```typescript
 @Entity()